 1 obtain an application form to register your new name from Births, Deaths and Marriages Victoria; and

 2 fill out the form and lodge it at the registry.
-You will have to pay $72.20 to register a new name plus $31.80 for a certificate of name change (these fees are current from 1 July 2016; note the fees change each year).
+You will have to pay $72.20 to register a new name plus $31.80 for a certificate of name change (as at 1 July 2016; the fees change each year).

-Forms can be obtained from and lodged at the Births, Deaths and Marriages Victoria office or via their website (below).
+Forms can be obtained from and lodged at the Births, Deaths and Marriages Victoria office or via their website (see “Contacts”).

 Applications usually take five working days to be processed.
 For priority processing, an additional fee of $110 applies.
 If you need your application processed by a specific time, contact the registry.